 - You must be at least 18 to sell a bike to Citybikes.

 Because bike frames have serial numbers, they are regulated in the same way as complete bikes.
 The same 15-day holding period applies, as do the ID requirements, and the types of frames we are interested in buying are the same.
-Citybikes will pay 40% of our decided retail value, or 50% as shop credit.
-Retail value is heavily dependent on complex factors such as: rust, damage, wear, desirability, new retail value, parts compatability, etc. We are happy to explain our process for you while considering your trade-in, but our offer is non-negotiable.
+Retail value is heavily dependent on complex factors such as: rust, damage, wear, desirability, new retail value, parts compatibility, etc. We are happy to explain our process for you while considering your trade-in, but our offer is non-negotiable.

-Bring any parts you’d like to trade-in to our Repair Shop @ 1914 SE Ankeny.
-We will study them, and two workers will agree on prices for good, saleable items.
-Many parts are not eligible to be traded in, due to wear, abuse, nondesireability, etc. We do our best to fairly price our parts, and our offers are non-negotiable.
+Bring any parts you’d like to trade-in to 1914 SE Ankeny.
+We will study them, and two workers will agree on prices for good, salable items.
+Many parts are not eligible to be traded in, due to wear, abuse, non-desirability, etc. We do our best to fairly price our parts, and our offers are non-negotiable.

 You must bring a valid, government-issued ID, and be over 18 years old to sell used parts to us.